BSc Computer Science /BCA Kerala University School Of Distance Education 2013-2016 (Regular) Batch

 2. SYSTEM STUDY

-The system is studied to the minutes detail and analyzed.
+studied to the minutes detail and analyzed.
 The system analyst

 plays the role of the interrogator and dwells deep into the working of the present system.